 An existing Will should always be reviewed following a divorce and a new Will should be entered into on any new marriage (where, in most instances, any Will you have previously made will be cancelled).

 It is helpful if you can discuss openly with your family – from both marriages – the details of your Will which will hopefully serve to avoid disputes and difficulties later down the line.

-Elen Stritch is an associate at Stephens & Bolton LLP specialising in family law.
-She works on all family-related matters including divorce and civil partnership dissolution, matrimonial finance including financial proceedings, cohabitation disputes, prenuptial agreements and children matters.
+Elen Stritch is an associate at Stephens & Bolton LLP specializing in family law.
+She works on all family-related matters including divorce and civil partnership dissolution, matrimonial finance including financial proceedings, cohabitation disputes, prenuptial agreements, and children matters.
 She is a member of Resolution.